ishumishra1601/fire_-_smoke_detection/README.md

 9. Create a checkpoint to observe all the improvements of the model.
 10. Train the model with Adam Optimizer and loss as Binary Entropy for 30 epochs on training and validation datasets.
 11. Load the trained model.
+12. Load the test image.
+13. Convert the test image into arrays.
+14. Expand the dimensions of the array.
-12. Predict the model on test data.
+15. Predict the model on test image data.

 ### Result
-Achieved the result with 98% accuracy.
+Successfully predicted the image as smoke or fire with 98% accuracy.